 information and a short description of your vocal/music experience.

 In addition to public auditions, held at the end of each

-Vox Musica welcomes auditions tapes, resumes, and inquiries
+season during the summer, Vox Musica welcomes audition tapes, resumes, and inquiries

 about vocal positions year round.
-To request an audition, send contact
+For a digital audition, see

 |Voice part openings